adimalla/clTerm/README.md

 ##### API Initialization and Configuration :-

 1. Link console API operations structure with function wrappers.
-It is initilaized by linking the user or vendor provided serial API functions to the function pointers present in the structure below.
-This can be done by creating simple wrapper functions to match the parameters and return type of the functions.
-Shown below.
+This is initialized by linking user defined or vendor provided serial API functions to the callback functions present in the API operations structure shown below.
+Linkning can be done by creating simple wrapper functions to match the parameters and return type of call back functions.

 </br>